amore-upf/manynames/README.md

 (For more information about versions 2.1 onward, see the [release notes](https://github.com/amore-upf/manynames/blob/master/release_notes_v2.2.md).)

+* **version 2.3**: **Revised English singletons after identifying issues in v2.2; added Wordnet synset for English names; added anonymized subject IDs for English data; enhanced lexical data for English and Mandarin Chinese**.

-* **version 2.2**: Added all singletons responses (= responses given only once) following a manual correction procedure; added Mandarin Chinese names for a subset of the data; added lexical information for names.
+* **version 2.2**: Added all singletons responses for English (= responses given only once) following a manual correction procedure; added Mandarin Chinese names for a subset of the data; added lexical information for names.

 * **version 2.1.1**: Added bounding box coordinates for ManyNames image versions.
 Updated image links to new domain: manynames.upf.edu.